WinVector/ATasteOfDataScience/INSTALL.md

 However, *always* using remote services and pre-built containers has its own risks and promotes a learned helplessness.
 By working through a single install once we are trying to isolate many issues into one session.
 Also, installing must be possible- else how are remote services and containers provisioned in the first place?

+## Additional artifacts

+Everything needed to re-run the examples is installed by the above instruction.

+The only variation from this, is to use train on a different data set using GloVe encodings one needs to download `glove.840B.300d.zip` into `data/GloVe` from https://nlp.stanford.edu/projects/glove/ .
+We have not automated this as a courtesy to the authors.

 ## Known Issues / Fixes